auth0/docs/articles/anomaly-detection/guides/view-anomaly-detection-events.md

 Look for a high number of IPs from locales that do not make sense.
 For example: Do you expect traffic from 10,000 IPs from Russia every day?
 Observe `ip` address data in conjunction with `fu` event traffic to determine where the failure traffic is coming from.

 ::: note
 IP geolocation data isn't available in the tenant logs unless you're able to enrich it from another location.
-The IP locale is only available from Kibana where the logs are already enriched with the information.
 :::

 Here's an example of what that data might look like.